ssbc/ssb-config/README.md

 }
 ```

-If you want to run a peer behind NAT or other kind of proxy but still want sbot to be able to create invites for the outside addres, you can specify a `public` scope as your `incoming.net` by defining the `external` parameter like this:
+If you want to run a peer behind NAT or other kind of proxy but still want [ssb-server](https://github.com/ssbc/ssb-server) to be able to create invites for the outside address, you can specify a `public` scope as your `incoming.net` by defining the `external` parameter like this:

 ```json
 {